Flood Advisory issued for Wayne by NWS - News Break

 Flood Advisory issued for Wayne by NWS

-Effective: 2021-07-08 18:53:00 EDT Expires: 2021-07-08 20:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Wayne The National Weather Service in Detroit/Pontiac has issued a * Urban and Small Stream Flood Advisory for Northeastern Wayne County in southeastern Michigan * Until 845 PM EDT. * At 653 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Media has also reported some minor road flooding in this area.
-Between 1 and 2 inches of rain fell this evening in a very short time period. * Minor street flooding is occurring. * Some locations that will experience flooding include Grosse Pointe, Grosse Pointe Woods, Harper Woods, Grosse Pointe Park, Grosse Pointe Farms, Grosse Pointe Shores and northeast Detroit.
-Additional rainfall amounts up to 0.5 inches are expected over the area before lingering showers come to an end.alerts.weather.gov
+Effective: 2021-07-12 22:09:00 EDT Expires: 2021-07-13 01:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Wayne The National Weather Service in Binghamton has issued a * Small Stream Flood Advisory for Southwestern Sullivan County in central New York East Central Lackawanna County in northeastern Pennsylvania Northwestern Pike County in northeastern Pennsylvania Southern Wayne County in northeastern Pennsylvania * Until 300 AM EDT. * At 1254 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause small stream flooding.
+Between 1 and 1.5 inches of rain have fallen. * Some locations that will experience flooding include Honesdale, Archbald, Lackawaxen, Hawley, Elmhurst, Narrowsburg, Arlington, Lava, Lake Ariel, Tresslarville, Eldred, Mount Cobb, Jessup, South Canaan, Tusten, Laurella, Kimbles, Seelyville, Headley and Beach Lake.
+Additional rainfall amounts of 0.5 to 1.5 inches are expected over the area as additional thunderstorms move in from the west.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0